 To let you know that this is evidence-based well-being practice, there is a sample of these scientific research references across the site.

 March 2020 site update information

-This site is being regularly updated to provide support for our mental health and well-being in the face of the coronavirus (COVID-19) home confinement period.
+This site is being regularly updated to provide support for our mental health and well-being in the face of the coronavirus (COVID-19) period.

 The coronavirus pandemic is a period of uncertainty and rapid change.
-It delivers a range of psychosocial stresses, that we are ALL facing together whilst we each do our bit to help tackle the COVID-19 outbreak, for example, by staying at home.
+It delivers a range of psychosocial stresses, that we are ALL facing together.

 The resources on this site are designed to provide support to help us cope with stress and emotional distress, as well as build psychosocial resilience in the face of COVID-19.
 Using these site resources can strengthen our mental health and well-being in this challenging situation, building capacity and social capital for working with the complexities that arise from COVID-19, such as the psychosocial stresses.

 This site is maintained by Rachel Parker FRSPH, a senior mental health consultant and researcher based at DECIPHER, Cardiff University.